CSV storage engine stores data in text files

 When you create a

-a table format file in the database directory.
-The file begins
+table format file in the database directory.
+The file begins with

-extension.
-The storage engine also creates a data file.
-Its name
+storage engine also creates a data file.
+Its name begins with the

 CREATE TABLE test (i INT NOT NULL, c CHAR(10) NOT NULL)->